Updated September 15, 2023

 Girl Scouts of the USA uses "cookie" technology only to obtain information including Personal Data from its online visitors, in order to improve visitors' online experience and facilitate their visit within our site.
 Girl Scouts of the USA may use web beacons to improve website services, conduct website analytics, first party advertising relating to us and our sponsors, and to optimize the browsing experience.

 We use third-party advertising companies to serve ads when you visit our site.
-These companies may use Personal Data and other information (but not your name, address, email address, or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you on this or other websites.
+These companies may use Personal Data and other information (but not your name, address, email address, or telephone number, or information about your race, ethnicity, religion, or sexual orientation) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you on this or other websites.
 Read more information about this practice at http://www.networkadvertising.org and http://www.aboutads.info/choices to know your choices about not having this information used by these companies.

 LINKS TO OTHER WEB SITES AND SERVICES